 For Restaurants providing online ordering through their websites, NPS surveys can be conducted easily.
 The NPS survey can pop-up on the website once the order gets confirmed and the restaurant can capture the visitor’s satisfaction with the whole ordering process as he/she experienced.
 An NPS survey can also be shot on SMS or Email after 2-3 hours of order delivery capturing the customer’s satisfaction with the order.

-You can get really creative with executing the NPS survey once you generate a QR code for it.
+You can get really creative with executing the NPS survey once you generate a QR code for reviews/surveys.
 QR codes can be put up on premises in printable format or can be sent online through different mediums.
 QR codes are super useful if you want to distribute the surveys non-digitally too.

 Delivery restaurants can print the survey QR codes on their food delivery boxes and food bills.
 Implementing the code in such places gives high visibility and the customers can easily scan and take the NPS survey.